Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 ### Pure Connector

-ImagePy is not a algorithm libaries, doesn't contain any algorithms, and we are extremly against putting the algorithms into plugin, All algorithms should be problem specific, that only depends on common data structures such as Numpy or Pandas, but not ImagePy.
+ImagePy is not a algorithm libraries,  it doesn't contain any algorithms, and we are extremely against putting the algorithms into plugin, All algorithms should be problem specific, that only depends on common data structures such as Numpy or Pandas, but not ImagePy.
 ImagePy should and will only provide the interactive environment for algorithms.
-ImagePy supports a json style macros, but only aims to link functionalities, not to perform other logical operations.
+ImagePy supports a json style macros, but only aims at link functionalities, not to perform other logical operations.
 And ImagePy does not support `headless`, because we think, python and Numpy are convenient enough!

 ### Salute ImageJ

-ImagePy is largely inspired by ImageJ, including its name, its UI style, its functionalities and the software design.
-More specifically, the way of loading and creating the menu, toolkit bar and parameter dialog.
+ImagePy,including its name,UI style,functionalities and the software design, is largely inspired by ImageJ.
+More specifically, it is the way of loading and creating the menu, toolkit bar and parameter dialog.
 And there is a **IJ Style UI**, you can use `Windows > Windows Style` to switch.

 ![newdoc02](http://idoc.imagepy.org/imgs/newdoc02.png)